circuitdojo/docs/src/nrf9160-programming-and-debugging.md

 1. If you don't have one already, create a `.vscode` folder in the **root** of your project.
     ![.vscode Fodler](img/programming-and-debugging/vscode_folder.png)
 1. Create a file called `launch.json`.
 This is where we'll set up the configuration for debugging.
-1. Here's a real example of a config I was using to debug a project:
+1. Here's a real example of a config I was using to debug a project in OSX:
    ```
    {
      // Use IntelliSense to learn about possible attributes.